bcb-unl/run_dbcan_new/docs/source/user_guide/CGC_information_generation.rst

 .. admonition:: Next Steps

-   After generating the CGC annotation information, proceed to :doc:`CGC identification <cgc-finder>` to identify and analyze CAZyme gene clusters in your genome.
+   After generating the CGC annotation information, proceed to :doc:`CGC identification <CGC_annotation>` to identify and analyze CAZyme gene clusters in your genome.